 Regulating cryptocurrency in Greece

 Neither owning a coin nor dealing in one runs against any rule on the books, for all that the asset has never been raised to the standing of money that discharges a debt.
-The European framework reached home soil through a statute passed in spring 2025 and live since that April.
+The European framework reached home soil through Law 5193/2025, enacted on 11 April 2025.
 Purchase, sale, safekeeping and mining remain on offer to individuals and firms alike, conditional on one thing only: that the compulsory anti-laundering and customer-identification duties are kept.
-A party running a business in the field, though, runs up against two points beyond bargaining — signing on with the supervisors and securing the permit itself.
+A party running a business in the field, though, runs up against two points beyond bargaining — signing on with the supervisors and obtaining a MiCA license in Greece.
 Let one of those go and the sanctions follow: fines that sting, assets sealed off, or the permit revoked.
-One further wrinkle warrants notice — a crypto-asset wearing the guise of a financial instrument, a deposit or an insurance product slips into no bespoke regime but stays bound by the older investment-services and prudential rulebooks.
+One further wrinkle warrants notice — a crypto-asset wearing the guise of a financial instrument, a deposit or an insurance product slips into no bespoke regime but stays bound by MiFID II, CRD/CRR or Solvency II.

 In place of vesting the entire job in one body, the law spreads oversight across several.
-The market regulator occupies the centre, its attention trained on the service providers the new rules govern.
-Payment houses, and with them any crypto-tied firm whose holdings carry the look of a financial instrument, answer instead to the central bank.
+The HCMC occupies the centre, its attention trained on the service providers the new rules govern.
+Payment houses, and with them any crypto-tied firm whose holdings carry the look of a financial instrument, answer instead to the Bank of Greece.

 |